 - Kodo Kids’ list of 66 Essential STEM Books

-Websites for Curriculum
+Websites for Curriculum Planning

-- Exploratorium Activities
+- Exploratorium Activities.
+Free.

 - Preschool STEM Curricula from Massachusetts.
 Great detailed lesson plans on topics from gardening to birds, weather, and simple machines.

 - Invent It!
 Build It! from PBS Design Squad.
-Challenges for 9 – 12 year olds (can be done younger with adult assistance)
+Challenges for 9 – 12 year olds

-- STEM Sprouts Teaching Guide from Boston Children’s Museum (features characters from Peep and the Big Wide World
+- STEM Sprouts Teaching Guide from Boston Children’s Museum (features characters from Peep and the Big Wide World)

 - Dawn Publications – companion activities for their books – all activities are about connecting children to nature